 Each capsule provides 750 mg CLA supplement.

-Directions: Take 1, 2 or 3 softgels daily or as recommended by your health care provider.
+Directions, dosage: Take 1, 2 or 3 softgels daily or as recommended by your health care provider.
 These pills can be taken together the same day as Diet Rx.

 CLA is a family of positional and geometric isomers with 2 conjugated double bonds formed from linoleic acid and linolenic acid.
 Most dietary CLA in humans is obtained from dairy products, accounting for the cis-9,trans-11 CLA isomer, also known as rumenic acid, for more than 90% of the total CLA intake.
 Commercial CLA supplements industrially produced, contain trans-10,cis-12 and cis-9,trans-11 CLA isomers in diverse proportions.
 Different companies making these products may have slightly or moderately different fatty acid compositions.